nishizhen/grownetics/Handbook/meetings.md

 These are regularly scheduled meetings for our sprint workflow and company wide EOS implementation.

 ### Monday

-- Project/Sprint Planning Meeting
+- Client Project Review Meeting
-    - Purpose: To review all projects to prioritize and remove blockers.
+    - Purpose: To review all client projects, to prioritize and remove blockers.
 Go project by project in wrike and update in both project folder and Ops Board as needed.

+### Tuesday

 - L10
     - Purpose: Review company wide projects and initiatives, ensure we're on track for quarterly rocks, IDS any issues.

 ### Friday

 - Project/Sprint Review Meeting
     - Purpose to review the weeks work and sync before the weekend
 - EOS Scorecard Meeting